A Supplement That Ticks All My Boxes — From Healthy Joints To Glowing Skin

 Why I finally gave collagen supplements a try.

 It was around that time that I listened to Robert Rountree, M.D., talk about collagen on the mbg podcast.
 I had heard of people using collagen for a better complexion and stronger nails, but I didn't realize it also played a role in joint and bone health and recovery.
 The pioneering functional medicine doc piqued my interest when he started talking about how when collagen is combined with other nutrients, like curcumin (the active ingredient in turmeric) and sulforaphane (a compound found in broccoli), it gets better at managing inflammatory processes—which is the root of a lot of aches, stiffness, and sniffles.
 As a mostly plant-based eater who likes to stay pretty active, I'm always looking for new sources of protein to add to my diet: another reason collagen appealed to me.
 If any supplement could tick all my stiff, achy, tired boxes, then it sounded like collagen was the one.*

 With all that being said, I'm a sustainability editor who spends most of her days researching the challenges that face our planet—and conventional agriculture is a big one.
-So it was important to me to know where the collagen in my new supplement came from. mindbodygreen's grass-fed collagen+ comes from cows who are pasture-raised on an organic farm in Argentina, meaning I didn't have to worry about pesticides and antibiotics going into the product.
+So it was important to me to know where the collagen in my new supplement came from. mindbodygreen's grass-fed collagen+ comes from cows who are pasture-raised on a farm in Brazil.
 Beyond being responsibly sourced, mbg's collagen+ is also rigorously tested (four times, in fact), so I felt good taking it knowing it didn't have any fillers or weird additives.

 What it was like to try collagen+.

 The first time I tried collagen+, I was surprised by how easily it incorporated into my drinks.